ljubomir/talks/know.your.fella-concept.md

 john resig, jef atwood, joel spolsky, Kathy Sierra
 ..

-30 seconds for each question. possibility for automatic rollout? trigger of new question without displaying results.
+30 seconds for each question. possibility for automatic roll-out? trigger of new question without displaying results.

 ...